Our Genealogical Helper for North Bibb ...

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for North Bibb.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from North Bibb
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from North Bibb

 Our distance measurements begin at a specific point in North Bibb.
 The point that we are using is located at these GPS coordinates - Latitude: 33.2040, Longitude: -87.1531 [Map].
 In this case, the coordinates for North Bibb have been provided by the Geographic Names Information System (GNIS).